kndugan/banking-app/README.md

 ## Navigation Bar

-~~Includes Create Account, Deposit, Withdraw, All Data, and Home pages~~
+~~ • Includes Create Account, Deposit, Withdraw, All Data, and Home pages~~

 ~~Routing: Each navigation bar item routes the user to the relevant page.
 For example, by selecting Home the user should be directed to the Home page.~~